Skip to content

 Pleiades with and without tubbutec unipulse

-Included with the Pleiades kit is a tiny snap-in board, that makes interfacing the trigger signals from the uniPulse with your SDS7, a breeze.
+Making provisions for a piggyback mounting of a third-party board isn't a particularly big deal.
+The real secret of how Pleiades makes Simmons SDS7 MIDI conversion so easy however, is a tiny snap-in board, that well, snaps in where SDS7's sequencer signals come on to the back plane.
+Fortunately, this connection is easily accessible.
 Connection between the daughterboard and the Pleiades main board is via a 26-way IDC cable.
 Power and MIDI also come on to the Pleiades daughterboard so everything's really easy.

 Pleiades interface daughterboard snap-in

-Part of the Pleiades kit, is this little board which snaps into the DIP header on the SDS7 back plane making trigger connections from the uniPulse solderless.
+Part of the Pleiades kit, is this cool little board which snaps into the DIP header on the SDS7 back plane making trigger connections from the uniPulse solderless.
+Simmons SDS7 MIDI couldn't be simpler.

 Like all my upgrades and modifications, Pleiades doesn't require any holes to be drilled into your SDS7.
 You won't have to cut any PCBs or carry out any 'hacks' that will permanently change your SDS7.
 In fact, Pleiades can be easily removed thereby returning your Simmons SDS7 to factory.
 MIDI access for example, is via the pad trigger input of the voice module that's occupied by the Pleiades board.
 A XLR to 5-way DIN cable is included with the Pleiades kit.
 As I said... no holes need to be drilled!
 Cool, eh? 🙂